In this article

 6. Embed your travel and expense policy into your finance tools

 Documenting your policy is just the first step.
-To prevent out-of-policy spending, you’ll also want to use travel and expense management software to build guidelines into your company’s booking processes and corporate cards.
-Look for travel management tools that allow you to do the following:
+To prevent out-of-policy spending, utilize travel and expense management software to build guidelines into your company’s booking processes and corporate cards.
+Look for travel management tools that allow you to:

-• Approve trips before booking.
-Route spend requests to different approvers depending on the team and amount.
+• Approve trips before booking, and route requests to different approvers depending on the team and amount.

 • Dynamically adjust airfares and hotel maximums using market rates for a given route, or set fixed amounts.

-• Help employees find and book in-policy hotels and flights.
-Block out-of-policy bookings from going through until they receive additional approval.
+• Help employees find and book in-policy hotels and flights, and block out-of-policy bookings from going through until they receive additional approval.

 • Make it easy for employees to submit their expenses via SMS or email.

-• Automatically analyze per diem expenses and trigger alerts for overspending.
-Flag unusual expenses like weekend spending or excessive tipping.
+• Automatically analyze per diem expenses, trigger alerts for overspending, and flag unusual expenses like weekend spending or excessive tipping.

 7. Communicate your travel and expense policy

-With your travel policy and tools in place, the final step is to communicate the policy to all employees.
+With your travel policy and tools in place, the final step is to communicate the policy to your team.
 Consider hosting an in-person training session or creating a discussion forum for employee questions.
-Regularly review the policy to address changing business needs or regulatory requirements.
+Regularly review and update the policy to address changing business needs or regulatory requirements.

 Make your travel and expense management easier with Ramp